leslieDLcy/PyUncertainNumber/joss_paper/paper.md

 Scientific computations or simulations play a central role in quantifying the performance, reliability, and safety of complex engineered systems.
 However, these analyses are complicated by the various sources of uncertainties inherent in the computational pipeline.
 Underestimation may lead to suboptimal performance outside the most common scenarios while overestimation, on the other hand, may lead to over-engineered systems and significant waste of resources.
 To ensure that complex engineered systems can be operated reliably and robustly, even during rare and extreme environment conditions, a comprehensive analysis is required.
 The analysis should be comprehensive in two senses: (i) all of the possible sources of uncertainty must be identified and represented using approaite mathematical construct; (ii) that rigorously account for mixed or mixture of various types of uncertainties.
 One of the biggesdt challenge include xxx, code accessbility, tools to conduct the analysis.
 By xxx, `pyuncertainnumber` bla bla.. non-intrusively.
+`pyuncertainnumber` computes guaranteed bounds on functions of uncertain variables, intrusively and non-intrusively, given only partial knowledge of the input probability distributions and their dependencies.
 We interface with many softwares.